This post may contain affiliate links. Please see my disclosure policy for details.

 The Cotswolds is right near my hometown and it’s one of my favourite parts of the UK.
 It’s definitely the right area to visit if you wanted to see a piece of traditional England.

-If you’re looking for more quaint villages like this one, then I would recommend Castle Combe, Lower Slaughter and Upper Slaughter as a start.
-These see far less tourists.
+These see far fewer tourists.
 If you’re here in summer, I’d also recommend Cotswolds Lavender Farm.

 Or, if you’d rather see the busier towns, you have Burford, Bourton-on-the-Water, Stow-on-the-Wold with the magical St Edward’s Church Tolkien Door, Moreton-in-Marsh or Stratford-upon-Avon – the home of Shakespeare!